cokeSchlumpf/maquette/controller/src/test/resources/features/datasets.md

 When a dataset is not private a user can find and access the metadata of a dataset.
 A user might also request access to the dataset.

-The data owner might accept or deny the request.

 ```gherkin
   Scenario: Dataset Access Request
     Given we have the following role-owned projects